 One of the key features of the design for assembly is the reduction in part count, especially during the assembly stages.
 This is done by combining the non-moving parts.

-Rear plastic housing also manufacturing using over moulding for hand grips.
+The rear plastic housing is also manufactured using over moulding for hand grips.
 At the back of the housing, there are a couple of broached threaded inserts pushed in.

-Top CNC part is milled out of Aluminium alloy with looks like black hard anodized surface finish.
+The top CNC part is milled out of Aluminium alloy with looks like a black hard anodized surface finish.

-Three different parts make up the external housing which merge into one point, making sealing with a single O-ring impossible.
+Three different parts make up the external housing which merges into one point, making sealing with a single O-ring impossible.
 Hence, a 3-dimensional O-ring has been used.

 O-rings between the bosses of the housings is an interesting and uncommon way to seal the unit.
 Generally, fasteners are placed outside the main seal to ensure sealing.
 In contrast, these camera fasteners are inside the main O-ring seal, needing to be sealed individually.
 This goes against the concept of DFMA where minimizing the part count is crucial.